markdirish/restify-gitbook/new-tutorial-3-securing-your-rest-api.md

----
-description: Learn how to protect your API endpoint with JSON Web Tokens
----

-# Tutorial 3: Securing your REST API
+# Tutorial 3: Securing your REST API with JSON Web Tokens

 The endpoints we created in Tutorial 2 are all well and good, but one major issue is that they are exposed publicly.
 This means that anyone can send a request to your endpoints, and if the request is formatted correctly, our server will send back information.
 This may be fine for some endpoints where users are only retrieving data, but could cause serious problems for endpoints that add, update, or delete entries from our DB2 Database.